Core Module Information

 Upon completion of this module you will be able to

-LO1: Explain the different ways in which animals are able to regulate their internal environment
+LO1: Explain the different ways in which animals are able to regulate their physiology in response to environmental change and pathological challenge.

-LO2: Explain the role of lifestyle, medical intervention and population screening on promoting good health
+LO2: Explain the role of lifestyle, medical intervention, population screening and legislation in promoting good health in human, domesticated animals and wild animal populations.

-LO3: Investigate the effect of simple lifestyle changes on wellbeing using credible evidence gathered from literature and self-exploration
+LO4: Investigate the effect of simple lifestyle changes on self-wellbeing using credible evidence gathered from literature and self-exploration

 Full Details of Teaching and Assessment